 5 applications of machine learning in Robotics

-As we are building our way to the digital era, most of you heard about this buzz word called “Machine Learning”, and as mentioned in the Google trends, interest in learning robotics is not changed much over the last 3 years.
+As we are building our way to the digital era, most of you heard about this buzz word called “Machine Learning”, and as mentioned in the Google trends, interest in applications of ML in Robotics is not changed much over the last 3 years.